-Dr. Frederick Irwin Reid was born in Oro Township, Simcoe County on the 20th of September 1882.
-He was the 9th of 12 children born to his parents William Reid and the former Harriett Ramsbottom.
-His siblings were Robert, John, William, Walter, Emma, Leorra, Eda, Charles, Hattie, Martin and Hazel Ann.
-His family farmed in Oro Township and he was educated in local schools, before attending the University of Western Ontario.
+Dr. Frederick Irwin Reid was born in Oro Township (Simcoe County), Ontario on the 20th of September 1882.
+Dr. Reid was the 10th of 13 children born to William L. Reid and the former Harriett Ramsbottom.
+His siblings were; Mary Martha Reid, Robert Joseph Reid, John Ringland Reid, William James Reid, Walter Fisher Reid, Emma Maud Reid, Laura Elizabeth Reid, Edith May, Charles Cowan Reid, Harriett Florence Reid, Martin Samuel Reid and Annie Hazel Reid.
+His family farmed in Oro Township and he was educated in local schools, before attending university.

 Dr. Reid graduated M.D. from the University of Western Ontario in 1906.
 According to the 1928 Ontario Medical Register, Dr. Reid, joined the College of Physicians and Surgeons on the 27th of June, 1907.
-Initially he practiced in Glanworth, (Middlesex County) Ontario before moving to Merlin in 1909.
+Initially he practiced in Glanworth (Middlesex County), Ontario before moving to Merlin in 1909.
 According to the 1911 census, Dr. Reid was a lodger at the residence of Dr. Charles Baird Oliver.

 From 1919 to 1921 Dr. Reid did postgraduate study, specializing in surgery at Harper Hospital in Detroit, Michigan.

 Dr. Reid returned to Canada in 1921 and settled in Chatham where he opened a medical practice.
 He was Chief of Staff and Chief of Surgery for many years at the Public General Hospital.

 Dr. Reid’s wife, Ann died on the 1st of July, 1935, while she was at Rondeau Provincial Park.

 Dr. Reid died at his residence located at 62 Stanley Ave., in Chatham on the 22nd of May 1966.
-Dr. Reid and his first wife Ann are buried at Maple Leaf Cemetery in Chatham.
+Dr. Reid and his first wife Ann were buried at Maple Leaf Cemetery in Chatham.